13 Best Things To Do in Granada

 It is true that the Alhambra is the queen of all eyes, but during my trip to Granada, one of the biggest surprises I had was to contemplate the majesty of the Cathedral, the second largest in Spain and a must-see in the city.

-You can simply go inside and visit it or book a tour of Granada Cathedral to learn all about its history and architecture.
+At the end of the Reconquest, the Catholic Monarchs chose the site of the city's main mosque to build this temple as a symbol of the triumph of Christianity over Islam and over the last Muslim kingdom in Spain.
+You can simply go inside and visit it or book a tour of the Cathedral of Granada to learn all about its history and architecture.
 Here are some options:

 - Guided tour of the Royal Chapel and Granada Cathedral, from £29